Skip to main content

 G0/G1 MU2 gates are required before any remediation activates.
 The AI cannot approve its own gate — a named operator must authorize in the exact required format

-Every finding carries a SHA-256 evidence chain linking the attack path, source data, and reasoning — audit-grade documentation from the first discovery
+Every validation carries a SHA-256 evidence chain linking the technique, the telemetry, and the outcome — audit-grade documentation mapped to the ATT&CK matrix

 Governed Remediation Pipeline

-Phase 2 connects directly to Mentis Console Security Intelligence — the same governed engineering system that builds your software patches your vulnerabilities
+Phase 2 connects directly to MIOS Security Intelligence — the same governed engineering system that builds your software closes your detection gaps

 In Active Development — Extensive Testing Required Before Phase 2 Activates

-The self-mutating red team system is in active development.
-Phase 1 (hunt and report) must be fully built, validated, and tested extensively before Phase 2 (governed remediation via Mentis Console) is activated.
-No component of this system touches production infrastructure until it has passed full constitutional review and human gate approval.
+The adversary emulation control plane is in active development.
+Phase 1 (orchestrate, validate, report against ground truth) must be fully built and tested extensively before Phase 2 (governed remediation via the MIOS engineering system) is activated.
+No component touches production infrastructure until it has passed full constitutional review and human gate approval.
+Attack execution always runs in a scoped lab you control, using established MITRE tooling.
 We are building this correctly — not fast.

 Verified — May 2026 · Sources: Public Documentation, Trust Centers, Vendor Disclosures